What to Wear and Bring

 Drop-Off and Pick-Up

 You will receive a Child Verification Card via email one week prior to camp.
-This card must be clearly displayed in order to pick up a child.
+This card must be clearly displayed in your vehicle in order to pick up a child.

 You can drop-off/pick-up your child at our Education Entrance up to 30 minutes before/after their program free of charge.

 Each vehicle MUST be occupied by a qualified driver at all times.
-Please do not leave your vehicle; our staff will bring your child to you.
+Please do not leave your vehicle.
 We have many children to check-out and we appreciate your patience.

 Leaving your vehicle, especially during pick-up, will cause traffic back-ups and delays for other parents.